 If you’ve been seriously hurt on the job in Spartanburg, Greenville, or nearby, we hope your employer’s workers’ compensation insurance company will do right by you.
 But there’s always the risk it won’t, and your treatment can be delayed or even denied.

 If you are facing serious medical treatment—especially surgery—you need someone to look over your shoulder to protect your rights and make sure you get the treatment you need without being shortchanged.
 It’s bad enough you got hurt that bad.
-Feel free to call us at 864.582.0416 or toll-free at 888.230.1841.
+Feel free to call us toll-free at 888.230.1841.
 If you’re hurt too bad to come to us, we can come to you.
 You can also start a live chat right where you are or send us an email.
 It won’t cost you anything to discuss your options with us and see if we can help you get the maximum medical care and compensation you need so you can just get back to work.